Bringing Home the Birkin: My Life in Hot Pursuit of the World’s Most Coveted Handbag

 Inevitably, one of his customers — who just happened to be songwriter Carole Bayer Sager — asked if he could get her a Birkin.
 He had no idea what that was, but once he found out, he was a bag-seeking missile.

-How Michael Tonello cracked the code and was able to buy Birkins from Hermès is the centerpiece of the book.
-It is hilarious – if, that is, you are amused by the foibles of the rich and those who cater to them.
-It is tender — if, that is, you can be touched by Tonello’s burgeoning friendships with the women who became his best customers.
+How Tonello cracked the code and was able to buy Birkins from Hermès is the centerpiece of the book — but there’s much more going on here than a retail story.
+He’s a hilarious writer, if, that is, you are amused by the foibles of the rich and those who cater to them.
+And he is unexpectedly tender — if, that is, you can be touched by Tonello’s burgeoning friendships with the women who became his best customers.
 It is even thrilling — if, that is, your heart rate jumps when a French colleague tries to rip Tonello off and Tonello must Take Steps.